-Several multilateral institutions are managing international environmental governance in the Mediterranean Sea, including, i) the Barcelona Convention or Convention for the Protection of the Marine Environment and the Coastal Region of the Mediterranean (established under the United Nations Environment Programme; UNEP), ii) the General Fisheries Commission for the Mediterranean (GFCM, a subsidiary of the FAO), and iii) the ACCOBAMS (Agreement on the Conservation of Cetaceans in the Black Sea, Mediterranean Sea, also under the UNEP).
+Several multilateral institutions are managing international environmental governance in the Mediterranean Sea, including, (a) the Barcelona Convention or Convention for the Protection of the Marine Environment and the Coastal Region of the Mediterranean (established under the United Nations Environment Programme, UNEP), (b) the General Fisheries Commission for the Mediterranean (GFCM, a subsidiary of the FAO) and (iii) the Agreement on the Conservation of Cetaceans in the Black Sea, Mediterranean Sea (ACCOBAMS, also under UNEP).
 These institutions act cooperatively pursuing synergies and greater effectiveness (Lacroix, 2016).
-The Mediterranean Action Plan (MAP) under the Barcelona Convention System involves 21 Mediterranean countries and the European Union and promotes the Mediterranean Strategy for Sustainable Development (MSSD), coordinated by the Mediterranean Commission on Sustainable Development (MCSD) (UNEP/MAP, 2016).
-MAP is primarily financed by national governments and the EU.
-Its financial capacity for regional environmental governance remains limited, with available annual funds in the range of 5-10 million Euro (Humphrey and Lucas, 2015).
+The Mediterranean Action Plan (MAP) under the Barcelona Convention System involves 21 Mediterranean countries and the EU and promotes the Mediterranean